 - 3.3.
-Location plans of the locality are attached as Appendix 2. - 3.4.
-In accordance with regulations the application was served on all the statutory 'responsible authorities'. - 3.5.
-The Licensing Act 2003 specifies that new premises licence applications must be advertised in the following ways: - a) by way of a blue site notice displayed at or on the premises for a statutory consultation period of 28 consecutive days starting on the day after the day on which the valid application was given to the Licensing Authority.
-The last day for representations was 23 May 2022.

-- b) by publishing a licensing notice in a newspaper (or similar) circulating within the area of the premises, by the tenth working day of the consultation period; and - c) by publication of a notice on the Licensing Authority's website for no less than 28 days during the consultation period. - 3.6.
+A plan showing the location of the premises is attached as Appendix 2. - 3.4.
+In accordance with regulations the application was served on all the statutory responsible authorities. - 3.5.
+The Licensing Act 2003 specifies that new premises licence applications must be advertised in the following ways: - a. by way of a blue site notice displayed at or on the premises for a statutory consultation period of 28 consecutive days starting on the day after the day on which the valid application was given to the Licensing Authority.
+The last day for representations was 25 October 2023. - b. by publishing a licensing notice in a newspaper (or similar) circulating within the area of the premises, by the tenth working day of the consultation period; and - c. by publication of a notice on the licensing authority's website for no less than 28 days during the consultation period. - 3.6.
 This combination of requirements ensures that 'other persons', regardless of their status or geographic proximity to the premises, are aware that an application for a premises licence has been made and of their right and opportunity to comment, should they wish to do so. - 3.7.
-The blue notice was displayed and the newspaper notice published in accordance with the requirements of the Licensing Act 2003. - 3.8.
-Any responsible authority, or other person, may submit a representation to the Licensing Authority, however generally only relevant representations received during the advertised consultation period may be considered when determining the application. - 3.9.
-The applicant has nominated Mr Donoval Kenrick James as the Designated Premises Supervisor (DPS).
-He holds a personal licence issued by Sandwell Council.
+The licensing authority is satisfied that the blue notice was displayed, and the newspaper notice published in accordance with the requirements of the Licensing Act 2003. - 3.8.
+Any responsible authority, or other person, may submit a representation to the Licensing Authority, however generally only relevant representations received during the advertised consultation period may be considered when determining the application.